Physicslibrary/ARKit-Stereoscope/README.md

 To get trekOBJ.zip unzipped is complicated as there are many third-party iOS file manager apps.
 Unzipping trekOBJ.zip gives model.obj, terrain.mtl, and texture.png.
 Put these in a location where Playgrounds can access them.

-Tip: If no third-party file manager, then Apple Files app can be used.
+Tip: If no third-party file manager, Apple Files (iOS App Store) can be used to store and unzip files for Swift Playgrounds.

 Open Files app<br>
 Find trekOBJ.zip<br>